WWE Women's Championship (1956–2010): History

 On September 18, 1956, The Fabulous Moolah became the third NWA World Women's Champion.
-At that time, the WWE did not exist and did not become a company until 1963, when it was established as the World Wide Wrestling Federation (WWWF).
+At that time, WWE did not exist and would not become a company until 1963, when the Capitol Wrestling Corporation pulled out of the National Wrestling Alliance (NWA) to establish the World Wide Wrestling Federation (WWWF).
 Moolah, who bought the rights to the championship in the 1970s, defended the championship as the NWA World Women's Champion up until May 19, 1984; by this time, the WWWF had been renamed to World Wrestling Federation (WWF).
 In 1983, the WWF disaffiliated with the NWA and Moolah sold the championship's rights to the WWF in 1984, and she was recognized as the WWF Women's Champion.
 Instead of beginning her reign in 1984, the WWF claimed the lineage of her reign from when she first became champion in 1956.
 The preceding champions and the title changes between 1956 and when Moolah lost it in 1984 are not recognized by WWE (although they are recognized by the NWA).
 As a result, The Fabulous Moolah's first reign is considered to have lasted 28 years by the promotion.

 In 1990, the Women's Championship became inactive after Rockin' Robin vacated the championship following her departure from the WWF.
 Then in December 1993, the title was reactivated with Alundra Blayze winning a tournament for the vacant Women's Championship.
 However, the Women's Championship became inactive again when Blayze was released from the WWF.
 Blayze, as Madusa, unexpectedly signed with World Championship Wrestling in 1995 and threw the championship belt, which was still in her possession, in a trash can on an episode of WCW Monday Nitro (in Blayze's 2015 WWE Hall of Fame speech, she "returned" the title).
 The Women's Championship was reactivated again in September 1998 during the Attitude Era when Jacqueline Moore defeated Sable to win the title.